DenizSt/TrivalentComputations/README.md

-# TrivalentComputations
+# Computations with TriCats

-Computations with TriCats
+* `C4ONB.nb` details how to compute the ONB for C4.